 Often people think of abuse as physical.
 It can also be psychological.
 Parents don't have to be perfect, but they do have to be "good enough".
 In fact, trying to be perfect isn't good for anyone.

 However.
 Some parents, like those with personality disorders, can really do a number on their kids.
 These parents are not "good enough".
 In fact, some parents set out to harm their children, and it doesn't have to be physical.

 There have been some recent changes to the DSM in regards to personality disorders.
 In my practice, I find it useful to use the old conceptualization of Cluster B disorders (narcissistic, borderline, antisocial and histrionic) when it comes to treating clients who grew with disordered parents.
 Despite the obvious difficulties with categorizing complex human beings into discrete boxes, many people find it helpful to put a name to a problem they have struggled with all their life.

-The Piper Narcissistic Abuse Scale is a good starting point if you suspect your mother (or father) is narcissistic.
 Often, a big hurdle to healing from this type of abuse is the feeling that you are all alone, that your parent's abuse was your fault, that no one understands.
 There are many blogs and sites written by survivors, and reading them can be incredibly validating.
 Some good ones are: